* Deputy president pleads not guilty in court

-In Naivasha, just north of Nairobi, where the worst revenge attacks by suspected members of a Kikuyu militia took place, Josiah Otieno, 34, a tailor, said a long wait for justice could soon be over.
+In Naivasha, just north of Nairobi, where the worst revenge attacks by suspected members of a Kikuyu militia took place, Josiah Otieno, 34, a tailor, said justice would finally be done.

 "After years of waiting and suffering, we now believe that justice will be done, and those responsible for our problems punished," said Otieno, who said he was assaulted by militia who set his belongings ablaze.

-Kenyan public backing for the ICC has slipped, however.
-An Ipsos-Synovate poll in July showed only 39 percent still wanted the trials to proceed, down from 55 percent in April 2012.
+Kenyan public backing for the ICC has eroded.
+An Ipsos-Synovate poll in July showed only 39 percent still wanted the trials to proceed.
+It had been 55 percent in April 2012.

 The horrors of the election violence shattered Kenya's reputation as one of Africa's most stable countries and dealt the economy a heavy blow from which it is only now recovering.

-Anger over the charges culminated last week when parliament voted for a motion calling for Kenya to withdraw from the international court's jurisdiction, though cases already in progress would continue.
-Kenyatta also threatened to suspend cooperation with the ICC if he and his deputy were summoned simultaneously, leaving no head of state in residence.
+Anger over the charges culminated last week in a vote in parliament calling for Kenya to withdraw from the international court's jurisdiction.
+Kenyatta threatened to suspend cooperation with the ICC if he and his deputy were summoned simultaneously, leaving no head of state in residence.

 Judges said the cases would alternate at one-month intervals.
 Even if Kenya does quit the court, trials already under way will continue.